 |Awful 0%||Poor 0%||Okay 0%||Good 0%||Great 100%|

-If you enjoy this then try: Brompton Oratory (catch the tube from Barbican to Brompton Oratory); St. Paul’s Cathedral (you can walk it in 7 mins) and Westminster Abbey (catch the tube from Barbican to Westminster Abbey).
+If you enjoy this then try: Brompton Oratory (catch the tube from Barbican to Brompton Oratory); St. Paul’s Cathedral (you can walk it in 7 mins); Temple Church (walk it in 12 mins or catch a train from Barbican to Temple Church) and Westminster Abbey (catch the tube from Barbican to Westminster Abbey).